ioccc-src/winner/1991/westley/README.md

 What happens if you make a move already made?

-Now go try and draw or better yet win (without cheating which is very easy :-) )!
+Now go try and draw or better yet win!
 Why is win better than draw?
 Because everyone knows how to draw:

 > **Professor Falken**: Did you ever play **tic-tac-toe**?
 >